 Your “raw” score on the Middle and Upper Level SSATs is determined by subtracting a percentage of the number of wrong answers from the number of right answers.
 You receive one point for every correct answer and lose one-quarter point for each wrong answer on a question with a five-choice response.
 You do not lose points by skipping a question.
+Raw scores are a base scoring element and are not reported.

 Admission officers use your scores to estimate your ability to do work in their programs, as well as to compare your performance with other applicants for admission or with your present academic record.
 Each school evaluates your scores according to its own standards and requirements.
 Please contact individual schools for more information about the weight or importance they place on SSAT scores in the admission process.